 Giardino di Boboli (Boboli Gardens) and Palazzo Pitti (Pitti Palace)

 If you still want to see more, leave Piazzale Michelangelo for later and walk down the river towards Piazza dei Pitti (just off the Ponte Vecchio).
 It's a huge, impressive 15th century building with lavishly decorated rooms, surrounded by Boboli Gardens.
 The entry fees vary depending on how much you want to see from around 10-20 EUR (12-25 USD) (yes, Florence is a rip off city!)
-If you are on a tight budget, you might skip it as there are beautiful green surroundings everywhere around Piazzale Michelangelo.
+If you are on a tight budget, you can always opt for a loan, but know how to get a good credit score first ‘cause it matters, or if your budget is really limited, you might skip it as there are beautiful green surroundings everywhere around Piazzale Michelangelo.

 Piazza Santo Spirito and Basilica of The Holy Spirit